-- (1) This Code applies to small customers only. - (2) This Code applies to, and must be complied with by, all retailers in accordance with their retail licences. - (3) The provisions in Division 2A of this Code constitute guidelines for the purpose of sections 35C and 36A of the Electricity Industry Act and sections 42C and 43A of the Gas Industry Act.
-The parts of Division 2A of this Code concerned with offer summaries are prepared and issued under section 13 of the Essential Services Commission Act 2001 (Vic). - (4) The provisions in Part 3 of this Code constitute guidelines for the purpose of section 44 of the Electricity Industry Act and section 48H of the Gas Industry Act.
+- (1) This Code applies to small customers only. - (2) This Code applies to, and must be complied with by, all retailers in accordance with their retail licences, in respect of their activities in relation to small customers. - (3) The provisions in Division 2A of this Code constitute guidelines for the purpose of sections 35C and 36A of the Electricity Industry Act and sections 42C and 43A of the